'Adios Diego': World says farewell to flawed hero Maradona as emotions spill over

 MILE-LONG LINES

-Held back by a barrier, the fans threw soccer shirts, flowers and other items towards the casket as they tried to get near.
+Fans who got inside the palace - many missed out - threw soccer shirts, flowers and other items towards the casket.

 “He was someone who touched the sky with his hands but never took his feet off the ground,” President Alberto Fernandez said.
 He visited the casket on Thursday.

-The star’s family had been planning to hold the burial on Thursday evening at the Bella Vista cemetery on the outskirts of Buenos Aires where his parents are also interred, though sources had said it could be delayed to Friday morning.
+The star’s family plans to hold the burial on Thursday evening at the Bella Vista cemetery on the outskirts of Buenos Aires where his parents are also interred, though sources had said it could be delayed to Friday morning.

 As authorities started to close down access to the central square on Thursday afternoon, scuffles broke out, with police using rubber bullets and water cannon to disperse the increasingly unruly crowds.